cloud-fairy/component-library/README.md

 debugger_port    - which port will be used for debugging. isexposed        - whether our service component will be externally available. (default: "True")

+## Docker

+This component works similary to the service component but instead of asking for a Dockerfile it asks for a ready docker image from Dockerhub.

+arguments:
+service_name     - The name of the service and the deployment. dockerhub_image  - a Docker image from Dockerhub to be used as the application. container_port   - in which port does our container exposed. (dedault: "8080") env_vars         - What environment variables we want to expose to our deployment. isexposed        - whether our service component will be externally available. (default: "True")

+## ArgoCD

+This component installs ArgoCD in it's own namespace in a previously created kubernetes cluster.
+Before we must create a cluster and certificate in the same region as our cluster.

+arguments:
+appname        - a name for ArgoCD application to deploy immediatly after ArgoCD is installed.
+By default no app will be created (default: "") repo           - Repository URL in which our application files are located. path           - a relative path in the repository for our application files. branch         - in which branch our application files are located. (default: "HEAD") repo_type      - whether this is a Helm repository or Git repository.
+In case of Helm the path argument will be ignored. ssh_publickey  - the public key used to authenticate with the Git repository in SSH.
+For example: 'ssh-ed25519 AAAA........' .
+In order for it to work we must also create a secret with our private key in the following form:  "private_key-<Project>-<Environment>".

+## ArgoCD Application

+This component is used to install a single ArgoCD application.
+It could be located in Helm repository or Git repository.

+arguments:
+appname        - a name for ArgoCD application to deploy. (default: "") repo           - Repository URL in which our application files are located. path           - a relative path in the repository for our application files. branch         - in which branch our application files are located. (default: "HEAD") repo_type      - whether this is a Helm repository or Git repository.
+In case of Helm the path argument will be ignored. ns             - in which namespace we want to deploy our application.

+## Public Website

+This component creates a bucket with CDN distribution to expose it via https.
+It redirects http traffic to https.
+After the creation instructions would show how to upload files to our bucket and those will be used as the static files in our website.

+bucketName      - the name of the bucket.
+The website name will be in the form of: <bucketName>-<Environment>.<Project>.<hosted_zone>
+indexPage       - file name of the primary file to be presented by the website. (default: index.html) errorPage       - file name to be presented in case of an error during browsing. (default: error.html)

 # Onboarding as user